 One of the allures of Harry Potter movies is that most, if not all, people who’ve watched them fantasize about what house they would belong to, should they be in such a magical, fantastical world.
 Although our ‘muggle’ world doesn’t have a talking Sorting Hat, Harry Potter House Quizzes were invented to fulfill the same role.

 Truth be told, Harry Potter probably wouldn’t have had such a massive fanbase if it weren’t for the gorgeous landscapes and effects, to begin with.
 What’s even more surprising is that the movies have done great justice to the books, or at least as much as they could’ve possibly done.

-The movies take place all across the United Kingdom, including the famous King’s Cross Station (the famous 9¾ platform), the Borough Market (Leaky Cauldron), while the Hogwarts Castle was filmed in three infamous English castles, including Alnwick Castle, Gloucester Cathedral, and Christ Church.
+The movies take place all across the United Kingdom, including the famous King’s Cross Station (the famous 9¾ platform), the Borough Market (Leaky Cauldron), and the Hogwarts Castle was filmed in three infamous English castles, including Alnwick Castle, Gloucester Cathedral, and Christ Church.

-The great Willow Tree with its gigantic brambles, the terror of the Forbidden Forest, the magnificent lighting effects whenever a spell is cast, and the panoramic shots of both Hogwarts and its surroundings are forever etched into the memory banks of all people who’ve watched any HP movie at least once.
+The great Willow Tree with its gigantic brambles, the terror of the Forbidden Forest, the magnificent lighting effects whenever a spell is a cast, and the panoramic shots of both Hogwarts and its surroundings are forever etched into the memory banks of all people who’ve watched any HP movie at least once.

 6. The Fantastic Beasts of Harry Potter Franchise

 The beasts, creatures, and monsters in the Harry Potter lore are so well imagined and described that a brand-new franchise took off under the name of ‘Fantastic Beasts and Where to Find Them’.
 Although the ninth J.K. movie describes these wonderful characters in great detail, we’ve had the opportunity to catch more than a glimpse of them in HP movies.